osisoft/OCS-Docs/content/api-reference/identity/communities-users.md

 <a id="opIdUsers_List Users of a Tenant in a Community"></a>

-Gets users that are associated with a specific tenant and community.
+Gets users that are associated with a specific tenant and community

 ### Request
 ```text